nikos-amofa/interview-rounds-react-ts/TechDesign.md

 Acceptance Criteria:

-- After expanding the interview round card, the button "Add a Question" shows up
+- [x] After expanding the interview round card, the button "Add a Question" shows up
-- Clicking the button opens a modal with title "Add a Question"
+- [x] Clicking the button opens a modal with title "Add a Question"
-- Two blocks in the modal
+- [x] Two blocks in the modal
   - Select a Question:
-    - The block title is "Select a Question"
+    - [x] The block title is "Select a Question"
-    - There's an input box with placeholder "Search Questoin" to type in the keyword to search questions
+    - [x] There's an input box with placeholder "Search Questoin" to type in the keyword to search questions
-    - Use debounce for search keyword typing
+    - [x] Use debounce for search keyword typing
-    - Under the input box, there's a search results
+    - [x] Under the input box, there's a list of search results
-    - Use the API endpoint `get("/interview/questions?keyword=React")` and reference ticket `Backend: Return Question list`
+    - [x] Use the API endpoint `get("/interview/questions?keyword=React")` and reference ticket `Backend: Return Question list`
     - There's a pagination for search results, but it'll be skipped for MVP
-    - Upon selecting a question, send API request to add the question.
+    - [x] Upon selecting a question, send API request to add the question.
 Use endpoint `post("/question_answer")` and reference ticket `Backend: API to add question for certain interview round`
-    - Upon successful response, close the modal and add the question to the question list in the interview round card
+    - [x] Upon successful response, close the modal and add the question to the question list in the interview round card
   - Custom Question:
     - This will be left for another ticket